CATT-Works/MoveOver/README.md

 ### Acknowledgements
 This work would not have been possible without the sponsorship of the U.S. Department of Transportation.
 The views expressed are those of the authors and do not reflect the official policy or position of the US Department of Transportation or the US Government.

-The Deep SORT alrogithm is a variation of [Nicolai Wojke Deep Sort repository](https://github.com/nwojke/deep_sort).
+The Deep SORT implementation is a variation of [Nicolai Wojke Deep Sort repository](https://github.com/nwojke/deep_sort).